frconor-ebook/meditations/_posts/2025-04-08-the-sacrament-of-growth-and-mercy.md

 In the *Confiteor* of the Mass, the "I Confess" in each Mass, we say, "for what we have done and for what we have failed to do."

-Our sins may be greater, but our omissions may be greater---\"things we have failed to do," things we could have done and didn\'t do because of our laziness, or our lack of thoughtfulness, our slowness.
+Our sins may be great, but our omissions may be greater---\"things we have failed to do," things we could have done and didn\'t do because of our laziness, or our lack of thoughtfulness, our slowness.

 Possibly things that God was hoping for from us, but we let Him down, we dropped the ball.